stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ## Introduction

-Patching is a vitual component to any security strategy in terms of ensuring that your compute environments are operating with the latest code revisions available.
+Patching is a vital component to any security strategy in terms of ensuring that your compute environments are operating with the latest code revisions available.
 This ensures that all security updates are applied which reduces the potential attack surface of your workload.
 In terms of compliance, almost all frameworks will require evidence of a patching strategy of some sort, so ensuring that you have an automated solution in place will reduce your operational overhead, patch your environment to the latest operating system code and also provide the appropriate logging which could assist you during a future compliance audit.

 There are a number of different patching methods available using native AWS services, but we have decided to utilize a combination of ![EC2 Image Builder](https://aws.amazon.com/image-builder/) and ![Systems Manager](https://aws.amazon.com/systems-manager/) for this lab.
 We will take you through the lab in stages with examples using both manual deployments and ![CloudFormation](https://aws.amazon.com/cloudformation/) templates to assist you.